Ragdoll Productions: The Ragdoll Shop

 The Ragdoll Shop in Stratford-upon-Avon, Warwickshire, was a shop that consisted of themed play areas based on Ragdoll properties and an area where merchandise was sold.
 The shop first opened in 1992, and traded until 2005, because of expansion limits and failure to find a new larger venue.

-The building that formerly housed the shop is now a optometrist's practice named Dr. C.P.
+The building that formerly housed the shop is now an optometrist's practice named Dr. C.P.
 Grey's.
 The picture of Rosie and Jim waving can still be seen in the black window at the top of the building.